BeachyHeadCode/WebStats/README.md

-WebStats
+<a href="">WebStats</a>
 ========

 MySQL - PHP web data page for public viewing of Minecraft plugin data

 ------------------------------------------------------------------------------------------------------------

-This was based on [WEB] Webstatistic for Minecraft v1.10b [1337] - the code used in this is far more superior.
+This was based on <a href="">[WEB] Webstatistic for Minecraft v1.10b [1337]</a> - the code used in this is far more superior.
 It is being made into a Wordpress or phpwiki or any good website project that has an installer, login, admin page, and many goodies.

 Webstatistic for Minecraft is shortened to WS in the following text: